rajatdangra/CoWIN_VaccineFinder/README.md

 3. SendNotification - True or False to enable/disable Telegram Notifications.
 4. AutomaticCloseProgramWaitTime (in Seconds)- At the point of termination, program will wait for seconds before closing Automatically.
 5. TryToBookOtherSlots - True or False.
 Try to Book Slots other than Slot Preference specified in UserPreference if enabled ("1"), By default disabled ("0") as we think availability is for the entire day, it is not segregated in individual slots.
+6. DownloadAppointmentSlip - True or False.
+Support to Download Appointment Slip.
+7. CancelAppointmentSupport - True or False.
+Support to Cancel Appointment.

 ### <ins>***Process***</ins>: